-The Introductory Section includes the Transmittal Letter, a list of our Board members and GFOA Certificate of Achievement.
+The Introductory Section includes the Transmittal Letter and a list of our Board members.

 Financial Section

 The Financial Section consists of the Independent Accountants' Report, Management's Discussion and Analysis, and the Basic Financial Statements as well as the Notes to the Basic Financial Statements that provide an overview of the School's financial position and operating results.